 Allowing WordPress users to manage or create websites in their native languages is very important.
-As the WordPress community continues to grow globally, there is need for WordPress themes and plugins to be translated in different languages.
+As the WordPress community continues to grow globally, there is a need for WordPress themes and plugins to be translated into different languages.

 Translating WordPress Theme

-The following are a few steps to take in order to translate a WordPress theme to your desirable language:
+The following are a few steps to take in order to translate a WordPress theme to your desired language:

 Step 1: Check if your Theme is Translation Ready

 There are many WordPress themes both free and premium that are ready for translation.
-If you are looking for a translation ready theme there are several free themes listed in WordPress repository as translation ready.
+If you are looking for a translation-ready theme there are several free themes listed in the WordPress repository as translation-ready.

-You can search for translation ready theme on WordPress repository using the Translation Ready tag.
+You can search for translation-ready themes on the WordPress repository using the Translation Ready tag.

-In this tutorial we will be translating Twenty Sixteen WordPress theme to Swahili language.
+In this tutorial, we will be translating Twenty Sixteen WordPress themes to the Swahili language.

-A translation ready theme contains a language folder with a .POT file.
-This file is important for translation of your WordPress theme and it can be found inside the languages folder theme/languages/ among the WordPress theme files.
+A translation-ready theme contains a language folder with a .POT file.
+This file is important for the translation of your WordPress theme and it can be found inside the languages folder theme/languages/ among the WordPress theme files.

-This file extension POT stands for portable object template or sometime abbreviated as .PO which means portable object while MO stands for machine object.
+This file extension POT stands for portable object template or sometimes abbreviated as .PO means portable object while MO stands for machine object.

 Step 2: Begin Translation Download and Install Poedit